Nikki Galrani

-She starred in the commercially successful films like 1983 (2014), Vellimoonga (2014), Darling (2015), Velainu Vandhutta Vellaikaaran (2016) and Kalakalappu 2 (2018).

 Early life and education

-Nikki Galrani is the younger daughter of Manohar and Reshma Galrani born in Bangalore and is of Sindhi ancestry.
-She has an elder sister Sanjjanaa, who is also an actress.
+Born as Nikita Galrani on 3 January 1992 in Bangalore, Karnataka, she is the younger daughter of Manohar and Reshma Galrani, who are of Sindhi ancestry.
+She has an elder sister, Sanjjanaa, who is also an actress.

-Galrani was educated at Bishop Cotton Girls' School, Bangalore.
-Thereafter she did her PUC from Bishop Cotton Women's Christian College, Bangalore and later took up a course in fashion designing.
-She said that she did science in PUC because her parents and sister wanted her to become a doctor but they later let her pursue designing.
+Galrani was educated at the Bishop Cotton Girls' School, Bangalore.
+Thereafter she did her PUC at the Bishop Cotton Women's Christian College, Bangalore, and later took up a course in fashion designing.
+She said that she did her PUC in science because her parents and sister wanted her to become a doctor, but they later let her pursue designing.
 She then did modelling and appeared in many advertisements.
 She resides in Chennai.

 Career

 Debut and breakthrough in Malayalam cinema (2014)

 Galrani started her film career with the Malayalam-language sports drama film 1983 (2014), written and directed by Abrid Shine, starring Nivin Pauly.
 Galrani played the character Manjula Sasidharan, a village girl and teenage lover of Rameshan (Pauly), who loves cricket more than anything.
 The film was critical and commercial success.
 She won awards from Filmfare, SIIMA and Vanitha as the best debut actress that year.
 She signed her first film to play the lead role in Ajith, the Kannada remake of the Tamil film Paiyaa, after an audition.
 Within three days, she had signed her next project, her first Tamil film, Yagavarayinum Naa Kaakka and few weeks later, her first Malayalam film as well: 1983.
 In spite of being the last film she signed in 2013, 1983 released first in early 2014 and became her debut film and was her first major box office hit.
 She portrayed the role of Manjula Sasidharan, a rural village school girl and said that the character was exactly the opposite of what she was in real life and that she had to sunbathe to get dark for the role.
 The film received critical acclaim and became a box office success, while Galrani went on to win the Filmfare Award for Best Female Debut – South for her performance.